If you want to know what energy balance is, how it works, and how to use it to lose fat and build muscle, then you want to read this article.

 Yup, you got it.

 Most “dirty” foods, such as pizza, cheeseburgers, candy, and ice cream, are also high in calories and very easy to overeat.
-Once you get rid of them, caloric intake can drop precipitously, and weight loss can begin in earnest.
+Once you get rid of them, calorie intake can drop precipitously, and weight loss can begin in earnest.

 That also means that you don’t have to eliminate those foods from your diet to lose weight.
-Practically speaking, it helps, but so long as your caloric intake is lower than your expenditure, you’ll lose weight regardless of what you eat.
+Practically speaking, it helps, but so long as your calorie intake is lower than your expenditure, you’ll lose weight regardless of what you eat.

 Don’t believe me?

 Or this guy, who lost 56 pounds in six months eating nothing but McDonald’s, or this guy, who got into the best shape of his life following a rigorous workout routine and eating McDonald’s every day for a month.